Unix and GNU/Linux Docs - Listed and Explained

 TAB Completion

-Another somewhat documentation-oriented feature is TAB completion available in most shells.
+Another somewhat documentation-oriented feature is the so-called tab completion available in most shells.

 For example, typing a[TAB][TAB] will display all commands starting with “a”.

-Additionally, if extended completion is installed, it will not only search for commands and files on disk, but it will also be command-aware.
-It will allow choosing and auto-completing command’s options and suitable arguments.
+Additionally, if context-aware completion is installed, it will not only search for commands and files on disk, but it will also be command-specific.
+It will allow choosing and auto-completing individual commands’ options and suitable arguments.

 Internet Relay Chat (IRC)

-Internet Relay Chat (IRC) is a text-based chat system for instant messaging.
-It is designed for group communication that takes place in so-called “channels”, and also allows one-on-one communication via private messages, and file sharing.
+Internet Relay Chat (IRC) is a system for instant messaging.
+It was designed for group communication that takes place in so-called “channels”, enabled by one or more networked IRC servers.
+It also allows one-on-one communication via private messages, as well as switching to a direct client-to-client (DCC) communication for chats and file sharing.

 IRC was de-facto standard for Internet chat in the 90s and 2000s, hosting millions of users on various IRC networks.
-It has since lost the majority of its non-technical user base to trifling commercial platforms, first to the likes of Mirabilis ICQ and AOL Messenger, then to social media and new protocols like XMPP and Matrix.
-Since the year 2020, a surprising number of businesses and projects have also switched from self-hosted IRC to cloud-based Slack.
-However, IRC remains ever-present, and many channels host bots that bridge messages between various chat platforms.
+It has since lost the majority of its non-technical user base to mostly commercial platforms, first to the likes of trifling Mirabilis ICQ and AOL Instant Messenger (AIM), and then to social media and new protocols like XMPP and Matrix.
+Since the year 2020, a surprising number of businesses and projects have also switched from a self-hosted IRC server to cloud-based Slack.
+However, IRC remains ever-present, and many IRC channels now host bots that bridge messages between their users on various chat platforms.

 The biggest IT-related IRC networks operated today are Libera Chat and Open and Free Technology Community (OFTC).